-9) What is Ghana’s food like?
+9) What is Ghanaian food like?

 Ghanaian food is a mix of indigenous flavours and outside influences – like European and Indian.
 You’ll find tomato-based stews with complex flavours throughout Ghana.
 The stews usually contain a type of marine or freshwater fish and are eaten with a dough, which is used to scoop up the fish and soak up the fragrant sauce.

-The dough, sometimes called fufu or akple, is made from any type of starch, including cassava, plantain, yam, maize, millet, sorghum, potatoes or cocoyams.
+The dough – sometimes called fufu or akple – is made from any type of starch, including cassava, plantain, yam, maize, millet, sorghum, potatoes or cocoyams.

 Peanuts are often used to flavour stews and garnish dishes.
 You’ll also find taro leaves and okra in many dishes.

-The Ashanti Empire was incredibly influential in shaping the culture of modern Ghana, and fashion is no exception.
+The Ashanti Empire was influential in shaping the culture of modern Ghana, and fashion is no exception.
 Kente cloth, the fabric worn by Ashanti royalty, is still a point of national pride.

 Folklore tells of two boys exploring the jungle, being taught by Anansi, the spider spirit, how to weave the sacred fabric made from cotton and silk.
-But this traditional cloth is actually made using a style of basket weaving to create the distinctive blocks of brightly coloured stripes.
+But this traditional cloth is actually made using a style of basket weaving that creates distinctive blocks of brightly coloured stripes.
 Each colour has a unique meaning and was customarily woven to deliver specific powers to a certain person or for a specific occasion.
 Today, you can buy kente cloth in just about any market throughout Ghana.

 Ashanti kings were also known for wearing the gold they grew rich trading in.
 This was fashioned into necklaces, rings and bracelets.
 Ghanaian people still place great value on gold jewellery today.